g-afk-lang/ER-EPR/README.md

 The Hypothesis: The theory proposes that when a which-path measurement is made on the first electron, its entangled partner will instantaneously "know" about this measurement.
 This will cause the spin of an atom in the second measurement device to flip, resulting in an instantaneous and measurable change in a local magnetic field.
 The total spin of the system would be different in the measured vs. unmeasured conditions (a spin of 1 without a which-path measurement is proposed).

-What This DIY Project Involves
+What This DIY Project Involves:

 The physical realization of this experiment requires equipment typical to a garage setup, this DIY project is about:

 Theoretical Modeling: Developing the mathematical framework for the proposed interactions.